DLXPlugins/photo-block/readme.txt

 == Description ==

 Photo Block adds a time-saving block to the Block Editor, allowing for advanced image customization with only a few clicks.
-Made for writers and layout builders, this block is extremely versatile with full caption support, responsive styling, and global styles.
+Made for writers, photographers, and layout builders, this block is extremely versatile with full caption support, responsive styling, and global styles.

 > ❤️ <a href="https://app.instawp.io/launch?t=photo-block&d=v2">Spin up a Free Demo</a> ❤️